 Subject: Albuquerque to Valle Tio Vences Campground

 September 10 - Albuquerque to The Narrows (no biking)

 Jim's brother, Mark, arrived in Albuquerque this morning.
-After a frenzy of loading the motor home with clean clothes, groceries and Mark's gear, we set out to rejoin our route.
+After a frenzy of loading the motorhome with clean clothes, groceries and Mark's gear, we set out to rejoin our route.
 We had hoped to ride from Grants to The Narrows.
-When we arrived in Grants, we received an unfriendly welcome with rain, lightening and high winds.
+When we arrived in Grants, we received an unfriendly welcome with rain, lightning and high winds.
 We stopped at a Ranger Station to get an update on road conditions along our route and were disappointed to hear we could encounter more wheel-sucking mud on many of the dirt roads between here and the Mexican border.
-After getting the motor home stuck in the mud yesterday and having it towed out by a bulldozer, none of this was good news.
+After getting the motorhome stuck in the mud yesterday and having it towed out by a bulldozer, none of this was good news.

 The campsite at The Narrows was nestled between rock cliffs and ancient lava flows.
 In between these two harsh surfaces, colorful wildflowers flourished.
 A brief patch of blue sky gave us the false hope that we would be able to ride after we pitched our tents.
 As soon as the tents were up, another storm sent us running for cover.

 Stud pile or stud?
 No, these aren't the famous stud piles of Wyoming (stacks of manure as high as 5 feet left by wild horses marking their territory); it's a cairn of lava to mark the trail to the lava craters at Lava Falls.
 And the guy -- that's Mark, Jim's brother.